Lectionary Bible Studies and Sermons

 It is usually the small group into discipleship, or community which finds itself under pressure, sometimes even pressure from the mainline denominations themselves.
 It is the struggling church that can appreciate the vision of the Living One, the First and the Last, who stands in the heavenly realms holding in his hand the eternal lives of his little flock.

 If the denominational churches in Western society can move through this final stage of nominalism toward a genuine "last-days" "remnant" community of believers, then we may expect that our situation will begin to align with the seven churches in the book of Revelation.
-It is then we become a danger to the program of the Evil One and so attract his attention.
-His "beast", the "Antichrist", the secular city, organized secular society, will be unleashed on us.
+It is then we become a danger to the Evil One's program.
+His "beast", the "Antichrist", the secular city, organized secular society, will then be unleashed on us.
 We then inevitably become a martyr church, and it is then we need to see the big picture.
 We serve under the one whose eyes are "blazing fire", his feet like bronze glowing in a furnace, who holds in his hands his gathered people.
 He is the one who is the first and the last.
 His mouth often chastises us, but also powerfully judges those who stand against him and his people.
 No trouble can ultimately harm us, no power break us.

-This then is the path of a servant people under the "Living One".
+This then is the path for a servant people under the "Living One".

 Discussion